eneskaradeniz/BaseApi/README.md

 # BaseApi
-Modern web uygulamaları için tasarlanmış, .NET 8 ile oluşturulmuş esnek ve ölçeklenebilir bir temel API projesidir. authentication, authorization, logging, caching, file storage, message queue, real-time notifications gibi çeşitli temel özellikleri içerir.
+It is a flexible and scalable base API project built with .NET 8 for modern web applications.
+The project includes key features like authentication, authorization, logging, caching, file storage, message queue, and real-time notifications.

-# Teknolojiler
+# Technologies

 * .NET 8.0
 * Microsoft SQL Server